 - Who can approve and defend a set of Program Increment (PI) plans, knowing full well that they will never satisfy everyone?

 The answers to these questions will identify the Business Owners, who will play a key role in helping the ART deliver value.
-Among other duties, they have specific responsibilities during PI Planning, where they participate in mission setting, planning, drafting plan reviews, conducting management reviews, and problem-solving.
-They assign business value to Program PI Objectives and approve the PI plan.
+Among other duties, they have specific responsibilities during PI Planning, where they participate in mission setting, planning, draft plan reviews, conducting management reviews, and problem-solving.
+They also assign business value to Team PI Objectives and approve the PI plan.
 But they don’t just disappear after planning.
-Active and continuous involvement by Business Owners is a determining factor in the success of each train.
+Active and continuous involvement throughout each PI by Business Owners is a determining factor in the success of each train.

 To facilitate this goal, SAFe defines the responsibilities of Business Owners, the key managers who guide the ART to the appropriate outcomes.
 The recommended activities for Business Owners in SAFe enable them to fulfill their obligations to the enterprise while empowering the teams to do their best work.
 Business Owners are Lean-Agile Leaders who share accountability for the value delivered by a specific ART.
 They are responsible for understanding the Strategic Themes that influence the train.
-They have knowledge of the current Enterprise and Value Stream context, and they’re involved in driving or reviewing the program vision and Roadmap.
+They have knowledge of the current Enterprise, Portfolio, and Value Stream context, and they’re involved in driving or reviewing the program vision and Roadmap.
+The continuous involvement of the Business Owners throughout the PI serves as an important Guardrail to the budgetary spend of the ART.

 An effective Business Owner is an active and involved Business Owner, fulfilling SAFe responsibilities daily.
-The following sections describe their tasks from the perspective of incremental development and execution through Program Increments (PIs).
+The following sections describe their responsibilities from the perspective of incremental development and execution through Program Increments (PIs).

 Prior to PI Planning

-The time prior to PI planning is a busy period for Business Owners, as they will:
+The time before PI planning is a busy period for Business Owners, as they will:

 - Participate in Pre-PI Planning as needed

-- Understand and help ensure that business objectives are comprehended and agreed to by key stakeholders of the train, including the Release Train Engineer (RTE), Product Management, and System Architects
+- Understand and help ensure that business objectives are understood and agreed to by key stakeholders of the train, including the Release Train Engineer (RTE), Product Management, and System Architects

 - Prepare to communicate the business context, including Milestones and significant external dependencies, such as those of Suppliers